 As of December 31, 2010, the Company owned or had interests in 277 properties, aggregating approximately 32.2 million square feet, plus developable land (collectively, the "Properties"), which are leased to over 2,000 tenants.
 The Properties are comprised of: (a) 268 wholly-owned or Company-controlled properties consisting of 162 office buildings and 95 office/flex buildings aggregating approximately 30.6 million square feet, six industrial/warehouse buildings totaling approximately 387,400 square feet, two stand-alone retail properties totaling approximately 17,300 square feet, and three land leases (collectively, the "Consolidated Properties"); and (b) eight buildings, which are primarily office properties, aggregating approximately 1.2 million square feet, and a 350-room hotel, which are owned by unconsolidated joint ventures in which the Company has investment interests.
 Unless otherwise indicated, all references to square feet represent net rentable area.
-As of December 31, 2010, the office, office/flex, industrial/warehouse and stand-alone retail properties in the future, and leases that expire at the period end date.
+As of December 31, 2010, the office, office/flex, industrial/warehouse and stand-alone retail properties included in the Consolidated Properties were 89.1 percent leased.
+Percentage leased includes all leases in effect as of the period end date, some of which have commencement dates in the future, and leases that expire at the period end date.
 Leases that expire as of December 31, 2010 aggregate 187,058 square feet, or 0.6 percent of the net rentable square footage.
 The Properties are located in five states, primarily in the Northeast, and the District of Columbia.
 See Item 2: Properties.